COGS108/Projects/FinalProject_Guidelines.md

 #### Checkpoint #2: EDA

-The Checkpoint template can be found [here](https://github.com/COGS108/Projects/blob/master/EDACheckpoint_groupXXX.ipynb).
 Your second checkpoint must include the following sections (Note that these *can* be the same as in your proposal/checkpoint #1; however, if you've made any changes/edits/incorporated feedback, you should update them):

 **NAMES**: Same as proposal.